cloudfoundry/docs-deploying-cf/vcloud/deploying_micro_bosh.md

 BOSH needs a deployment manifest for MicroBOSH.
 It must be named `micro_bosh.yml`.
-Create one in your new directory following the example [MICRO_BOSH example manifest](micro-bosh-example-manifest.html)
+Create one in your new directory following the example [Micro BOSH example manifest](micro-bosh-example-manifest.html)

 ## <a id="deploy"></a>Deployment ##